May 17 2022

 Cons:

 Outdoor displays that run 24/7 are generally advertisement billboards or Passenger Information Display Boards that show vehicle updates in airports & bus stops.
-These screens are often physically robust and use more than one external digital signage player.
+These screens are often physically robust and use multiple external digital signage players.

-Here are some of the top digital signage media players that support outdoor operations with 24/7 power ON or auto-power specifications.
+Here are some top digital signage media players that support outdoor operations with 24/7 power ON or auto-power specifications.

 1. IAdea media player (XMP 700)